gabesullice/libshapes/README.md

 `Figure.rotation(angle)`

-Sets the rotation of the figure.
+Getter/Setter for the `Figure`'s rotation.
+Always returns the final rotation of the `Figure`.